Seward Salmon Derby Rules

-Anglers may only fish one group division category per daily ticket, i.e. fishing boat, shore, kayak, or sailboard.
+Anglers may only fish one group division category per daily pass, i.e. fishing boat, shore, kayak, or sailboat.

 You must be present to weigh your fish when meeting with the weigh-in official.

-Derby Booth and Weigh-in station are open daily from 6 a.m. until 9 p.m., except on the last day of the Derby when we finish at noon.
+Derby Booth and weigh-in station are open daily from 6 a.m. until 8 p.m., except on the last day of the derby when we finish at noon.

 There are no refunds for any reason (including weather, charter cancellations, or fishing success).